jwodder/doapi/api.md

 - The input attribute table for the "Snapshot a Droplet" action omits the "name" attribute
 - Descriptions for accounts are missing.
-- The example response for fetching an account omits the relatively-recently added "status" and "`status_message`" fields.
 - The curl examples include an "available" field in droplet objects that is not documented and doesn't seem to actually exist.
 - The "neighbor" requests are underdocumented.
-- The curl (and Ruby and Go) example for "List all Droplet Neighbors" shows the API returning an array of objects instead of just an object.
+- The examples for "List all Droplet Neighbors" show the API returning an array of objects instead of just an object.
 - The path for getting a droplet's neighbors is actually `/v2/droplets/$DROPLET_ID/neighbors`.
 - The documentation claims that the API accepts HEAD requests, but actually